Dropshipping

 Request the assistance of ARN if you can’t arrive at a mutually agreed solution with the company

-• The amount you and the company are in dispute about is SEK 500 or more (different value thresholds apply for different fields).
+The amount you and the company are in dispute about is SEK 500 or more.
+You cannot include the application fee to ARN.

 Submit a complaint to the Swedish Consumer Agency